Weak earnings add to Wall Street's Fed-triggered slide

 “People are just trying to fall back on technicals now that fundamentals seem a little chaotic.
 We’re still dealing with a stock market crash and it’s going to be with us for a while.
 This isn’t going to end in a quick fashion.”

-The Dow Jones Transport Average .DJT, considered a barometer of economic activity, was flat after ending Wednesday nearly 21 percent below its record high, in bear territory.
+The Dow Jones Transport Average, considered a barometer of economic activity, was flat after ending Wednesday nearly 21 percent below its record high, in bear territory.

 While 298 of the S&P 500 components also ended in bear territory, the index itself is some way off.
 But the S&P, Dow and Nasdaq are in correction territory, 10 percent or more below recent record highs.